 One good story can make an ordinary product stand out by capturing a few extraordinary moments in time.
 This guide explains how.
 It examines the traits of great storytelling for judging contestants of The Technology Trailblazers Award.

 Customer Success Story Basics

 Storytelling is about making sense of the truth.
-It gives you a framework for knowing what to talk about, what to include, what to omit, and when to stop talking.
+It provides a framework for knowing what to talk about, what to include in a story, what to omit, and when to stop talking.
 Customer success storytelling in business is focused on a specific customer experience.
 There are two essential ingredients.
 These are customer derived benefits and great storytelling.

 - Customer benefits

 Companies may sell products, but what customers really want is a totally satisfying end-to-end buying experience.
 This includes their entire journey, everything from engaging marketing materials and the product to ongoing support.
 It may even include how the company answers their phone.

 Literally everything counts when selling a product.
 Everything.
 In other words, your business is your product.
 Here are the 6 master customer benefits to consider:

 - FUNCTIONALITY – A product or service must get the job done well.
 But functionality can be copied by a competitor.
 Products unable to differentiate functionally can gain market leadership in ways that are almost impossible to copy, like the customer experience.